 There are endless walking possibility in the nature reserve, so the next day I walk all the way down to the entrance of the forest, where the local bus dropped me off a few days ago.
 The butterflies and birds accompany me as usual, but it seems as if most wildlife is having a rest after 9am.

 I pass the dormitories of the coffee pickers, the school and the huge kitchen, where a man seems to be chopping endless amounts of wood for the fire.
 There is almost nobody on the track apart from a few workers and even the small settlement a bit further on is almost deserted.
 A few children hang around observing me very closely and dogs barely lift their head when they see me passing by.

 With all the lovely birdsong I’ve been hearing for the last few days, I’m curious to see the actual birds, so I decide to borrow a pair of binoculars to try and spot them.
 It takes some practice though: in the beginning I am barely able to locate the tree, let alone the tiny bird sitting on one of its branches, but after a while I do manage to spot a few!
 I could really get used to the slow way of life here!

-It’s time to leave this little corner of paradise for the big city: Managua!
+It’s time to leave this little corner of paradise for the capital of Nicaragua: Managua!
 It looks as if I chose the right day: last night torrential rainfall broke out and this morning the sky is completely covered.
 It gets hotter and hotter as I approach Managua and upon arrival, the difference in temperature is so immense that I seek refuge in an air-conditioned shopping mall.
 The contrast with the peaceful cloud forest couldn’t be bigger!

 Have you ever camped in a cloud forest or stayed in an ecolodge?
 Where was it?